Annelien Kappeyne van de Coppello

 Annelien Kappeyne van de Coppello (24 October 1936 – 23 February 1990) was a Dutch politician of the People's Party for Freedom and Democracy (VVD).

-She was actively involved in politics from 1966 to 1990, first on the City Council of Leiden, then served as a member of the House in the Dutch Parliament, as a State Secretary of the First Lubbers cabinet, and finally was an advisor on the Council of State.
+She was actively involved in politics from 1966 to 1990, first on the municipal council of Leiden, then served as a member of the House in the Dutch Parliament, as a State Secretary of the First Lubbers cabinet, and finally was an advisor on the Council of State.
 Kappeyne was in favor of abolition of the death penalty, abortion, equal pay, euthanasia and right of a person to control their own body.
 She favored maintaining an electoral system based on proportional representation and believed that foreign residents should have a say in local government.
 She was an advocate on the national level for protecting the legal rights of immigrants, dual nationals and LGBT constituents.
 In 1985, she was the first person to introduce lesbianism at an official United Nations conference, calling for measures to denounce discrimination against lesbians and protect their rights.
 She was inducted into the Order of the Dutch Lion as a knight in 1986.

 Early life

 Annelien Kappeyne van de Coppello was born on 24 October 1936 in the hamlet of Oud Over near Loenen aan de Vecht, in the Utrecht Province of the Netherlands to Theodora Elisabeth Catharina Maria van Panhuijs and Nicolaas Johannes Cornelis Marie Kappeyne van de Coppello.
-Her father was a banker, who later became an attorney and practiced in Amsterdam.
+Her father was a banker, who later became an attorney and practised in Amsterdam.
 Her paternal grandfather was Jacobus Kappeyne van de Coppello, who was a member of the Dutch Senate and his wife, Martha Maria Benten was active in the early women's movement in the Netherlands.
 After completing her primary education, Kappeyne entered the Utrechts Stedelijk Gymnasium in 1948, graduating in 1955.
 She spent a year working in Lausanne, Switzerland and then returned to the Netherlands and entered Leiden University in 1956 to study law.
 She was extremely active in the Association for Female Students of Leiden and the Student Parliament.
-Kappeyne joined the VVD in 1962 and graduated in 1966 with a specialty in parliamentary history.
+Kappeyne joined the VVD in 1962 and graduated in 1966 with a speciality in parliamentary history.